sf105/sttp-book/structural-testing.md

 specification-based techniques here.
 If you understand the specs, you might be able to devise good tests for the particular loop.

-{% assign todo = "record a video about the loop boundary adequacy" %}
+{% set todo = "record a video about the loop boundary adequacy" %}
-{% include todo.html %}
+{% include "includes/todo.md" %}

 ## Criteria subsumption